Wearing the Wood Badge

 Back to the Top of this Page

-Credits: Scans courtesy of Mike Walton; photos were obtained from various local Council websites with permission from the webmaster of those sites; THANK YOU for sharing those excellent examples with all of us!
+Credits: Scans courtesy of Mike Walton; photos were obtained from Wood Badge Scouters with their permission; THANK YOU for sharing those excellent examples with all of us!

 This webpage is designed for printing, three-hole punching, and insertion into